 Source AASB 1060.44 Note 16: Lease assets and lease liabilities Lease commitments - short-term leases and leases of low value assets AASB 1060.146(a) An entity shall disclose the amount of its lease commitments for short-term leases if the portfolio of short-term leases to which it is committed at the end of the reporting period is dissimilar to the portfolio of short-term leases to which the short-term lease expense disclosed in accordance with paragraph 146(b) of AASB 1060 above relates.
+AASB 1060.146A COVID-19 rent concessions If a lessee applies the practical expedient in paragraph 46A of AASB 16 relating to COVID-19 rent concessions, the lessee shall disclose: (a) that it has applied the practical expedient to all such rent concessions that meet the conditions in AASB 16 paragraph 46B or indicate the nature of the contracts to which it is applied; and (b) the amount recognised in profit or loss to reflect changes in lease payments that arise from rent concessions that the lessee has applied the practical expedient to.
 Not-for-profit lessees - leases with significantly below-market terms and conditions AASB 1060.151 In addition to the disclosures required in paragraphs 144-146 of AASB 1060, where a lessee is a not-for-profit entity and elects to measure a class or classes of right-of-use assets at initial recognition at cost in accordance with paragraphs 23-25 of AASB 16 Leases for leases that have significantly below-market terms and conditions principally to enable the entity to further its objectives, the lessee shall disclose information that helps users of financial statements to assess: (a) the entity's dependence on leases that have significantly below-market terms and conditions principally to enable the entity to further its objectives; and (b) the nature and terms of the leases, including: (i) the lease payments; (ii) the lease term; (iii) a description of the underlying assets; and (iv) restrictions on the use of the underlying assets specific to the entity.
 AASB 1060.152 The disclosures provided by a not-for-profit entity in accordance with paragraph 151 of AASB 1060 shall be provided individually for each material lease that has significantly below-market terms and conditions principally to enable the entity to further its objectives or in aggregate for leases involving right-of-use assets of a similar nature.
 An entity shall consider the level of detail necessary to satisfy the disclosure objective and how much emphasis to place on each of the various requirements.
 An entity shall aggregate or disaggregate disclosures so that useful information is not obscured by either the inclusion of a large amount of insignificant detail or the aggregation of items that have substantially different characteristics.
-Further subclassification of line items AASB 1060.44 An entity shall disclose, either in the statement of financial position or in the notes, further subclassifications of the line items presented, classified in a manner appropriate to the entity's operation.
+Further subclassification of line items c (2) AASB 1060.44 An entity shall disclose, either in the statement of financial position or in the notes, further subclassifications of the line items presented, classified in a manner appropriate to the entity's operation.